 1. Malware

-Malware is an umbrella term for any software that targets computers, servers, clients, or networks with the aim of stealing sensitive information, disrupting operations, or gaining access to networks.
-It includes a variety of programs which have specific behaviors and strategies of attack.
+Malware is an umbrella term for any software that targets computers, servers, clients, or networks to steal sensitive information, disrupt operations, or gain unauthorized access.
+It encompasses a range of programs with distinct behaviors and attack strategies.

 Malware is typically distributed through email attachments, compromised websites, or via software vulnerabilities.
 These are the most common forms of malware: